jrmmendes/mendes.software/README.md

 # Mendes.Software
-<h3 align=center> Here you can find my portfolio page.
-Feel free to browse the code! </h3>
+<h4> Here you can find my portfolio page.
+Feel free to browse the code! </h4>

 *This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*